Art State of Mind

 The richest astronomical planispheres: Joseph Moxon, North and South Earth Planispheres, 1674.
 Pinterest.

 This rare planisphere was created by Joan Blaeu, astronomy tutor to Joseph Moxon (1627-1691), a very famous printer who specialized in mathematical books and maps.
-The scenes which decorate the two circular maps stand out at first sight.
-They represent biblical scenes, such as Genesis, the banishment of Adam and Eve from the Paradise, the tower of Babel, and even the crucifixion.
+The scenes that decorate the two circular maps stand out at first sight.
+They represent biblical scenes, such as Genesis, the banishment of Adam and Eve from Paradise, the tower of Babel, and even the crucifixion.
 However, it is not common to see all this religious iconography upon scientific tools.
 It even includes a graphic depiction of God with the word “Yahveh” on it.

 The celestial vault represents the north pole, next to a referential north pole earth map.
 The illustrations of the mythological creatures are intentionally faint though, to allow the viewer to focus on the stars.
 Instead of the traditional etching technique, which consists of drawing lines on a metal sheet, the author used dots to achieve a transparent effect.